alandefreitas/moderncpp/README.md

 **What's the difference between snippets and examples?**

-Example are often long and don't represent independent tasks you can copy and paste.
+Examples are often long and don't represent independent tasks you can copy and paste.
 Snippets represent independent tasks between pairs of comments that you can copy and paste.

 **Shouldn't the snippet files be short files?**

 The snippets could go into a new category level and we could separate them at their lowest level by file, but that would make them difficult to explore if the resolution is too high, like 3-4 lines of code per file.
 Also, because snippets have pre-conditions and post-conditions, it would make it much harder to test all snippets.

-**Why not get my snippets directly from cppreference?**
+**Why not get my snippets directly from cppreference or cplusplus.com?**

 The cppreference is not meant for snippets and this repository is not meant to be a reference for the C++ standard.
 Some implications are:

 * The snippets:
   * Meant to list the commands you most often need in a library.